hectorrios/clockworksms_dashlet/README.md

 ## Clockwork SMS Dashlet

+A SMS sending Dashlet that can be used on the *record* views of the *Accounts* and *Contacts* modules only.

 Clockwork is an enterprise SMS service that provides an API for sending SMS.
 This Dashlet leverages their PHP wrapper (included) to communicate with the API to send out SMS messages.